MicrosoftDocs/azure-media-services/media-services/latest/azure-media-services-retirement.md

 > [!Note]
 > Migrate to a Microsoft partner solution for your on-demand encoding, live streaming, on-demand streaming, and content protection by 30 June 2024.

 **Action Required:** To prevent disruptions to your workloads, review this retirement guide for options to transition your workflow before 30 June 2024.
 After this date, Media Services will stop streaming on all your Azure Media Services accounts and your accounts will become read-only for approximately 90 days until they are automatically deleted.

+A one-time 30-day extension until early August is offered on the Azure portal.
+Extend your account before your account becomes read-only to avoid interruptions.
+No further extension is possible.

-Go to the Azure portal to learn more.
+Go to the Azure portal to check your account's expiration date and request the one-time extension.

 ## Migration guidance overview